oudeismetis/python-ocr/README.md

 `claude_exp_3.py` is showing similar promise and kind of does OK with `new_chapter`.

-Could maybe go with one of those and resolve everything else with 4 rules:
+Could maybe go with one of those and resolve everything else with some possible rules:
 1. If the 2 largest blocks are on top of each other, merge them as one.
+1. When controlled for skew, the 2 largest blocks should be ~ the same width.
+1. The 2 largest blocks should be no further from each other than X% of page text width.
-2. Extend the `Y` of both blocks to match each other.
+1. Extend the `Y` of both blocks to match each other.
 So same height.
-3. The `X` of the 2 blocks can not overlap each other at all.
+1. The `X` of the 2 blocks can not overlap each other at all.
-4. The start `X` of the left block can't be too close to image edge.
+1. The start `X` of the left block can't be too close to image edge.
 Same for the end `X` of the right block.
 If true, ignore that block and don't OCR.

 BUT....
 This is not object tracking.
 So maybe table this for the moment and take a hard run at real time object tracking of a book?